jennyc8842/FPDraft/descriptionofVR.md

     It is mportant because it preps for actual changes people want to do, such as if they want a practice run before the real test.
       It can help them to practice skills people want to learn.
         In addition, virtual reality also helps people interact with others if they have social problems.
-          This can include people with autism (they will have challenges in social skills, verbal and non-verbal communication, behavior and sensory and attention problems) and ADHD (have difficulties in paying attention, trouble problem solving and managing impulsive behaviours).
+          This can include people with autism (they will have challenges in social skills, verbal and non-verbal communication, behavior and sensory and attention problems), ADHD (have difficulties in paying attention, trouble problem solving and managing impulsive behaviours) and much more.
             Moreover, Virtual Reality originally started off as a device for an engaging theatre experience that was invented in 1957 and from there on, virtual reality kept on advancing.

 ![timeline of VR sets](http://augmentedrealitymarketing.pressbooks.com/wp-content/uploads/sites/62119/2017/08/AR-VR-Timeline.png)

-As of today, we are continuing to make VR sets that can be wore more comfortably and engages players to have a smooth experience with it.
+As of today, we are still continuing to invent VR sets that can be wore more comfortably and engages players to have a smooth experience with it.
   Hopefully, one day we will be able to use these for not just for entertainment and educational purposes, but for other purposes as well.